The CASPA cycle opens on April 30, 2021 and extends through March 1, 2022 for entry in January 2023.

 - A 15 month didactic and 12 month clinical rotations curriculum

-- Clinical sites will be located throughout central Indiana, with the option of more distant sites pending departmental approval
+- Clinical sites located throughout Indiana as well as the option of more distant sites upon approval

 - Numerous opportunities for interprofessional education with Indiana State University Physical Therapy, Nursing, and Athletic Training students, as well as IUSM-TH medical students